Skip to content

 For every request, Sisyphus follows a Phase 0 Intent Classification flow:

 “Add JWT authentication” is a typical open-ended task involving multiple files and modules.
 If a single agent were to handle this kind of complex work, it would very likely miss things and fail to produce a thorough result.
-Sisyphus is smart — it decides to let Prometheus plan first.
+Sisyphus won’t do it alone; it first hands the task to Prometheus for planning.

 Plan Generation: Prometheus’s Three-Phase Workflow

 Prometheus is the “architect” here.
-It doesn’t handle concrete code tasks — it only produces blueprints.
+It doesn’t handle concrete code tasks — it only produces blueprints (structured plans with Todos).

 Its workflow has three phases:

-- Plan Generation: Breaks the task into logically independent stages, assigning an agent category and required skills to each.
+2. Plan Generation: Breaks the task into logically independent stages, assigning an agent category and required Skills to each.

 Prometheus is bound by a hard constraint: the prometheus-md-only hook restricts it to writing only .md files — it cannot touch any code files.
 This fundamentally separates planning from execution.

-Hooks here refer to the lifecycle interception mechanism provided by OpenCode’s Plugin API — think Git Hooks or React useEffect — that fire automatically around specific events (message sent, tool called, agent responded).
-OMO, as an OpenCode plugin, implements 30+ hooks on top of this API, covering context injection, permission control, error recovery, and more.
-We’ll explore hooks in depth in later articles; for now, just remember: OpenCode provides the mechanism, OMO provides the policy.
+Hooks here refer to the lifecycle interception mechanism provided by OpenCode’s Plugin API — similar to Git Hooks — that fire automatically around specific events (message sent, tool called, agent responded).
+OMO, as an OpenCode plugin, implements 30+ hooks on top of this API.
+We’ll dive deeper later; for now, just remember: OpenCode provides the mechanism, OMO builds policy on top of it.

 The final plan is a structured Markdown document saved under .sisyphus/plans/.
 Here’s a simplified version: